National Patient Surveys - revealing the state of care and support

 These reports show that across England too many people are forced to wait far too long for the electric wheelchairs they need while others are denied essential features that aid independence and improve quality of life.

-Patients and their families are often abandoned by the NHS and left to pay for these vital pieces of equipment themselves at a cost of several thousand pounds.
+Patients with a muscle-wasting condition are often abandoned by the NHS and left to pay for these vital pieces of equipment themselves at a cost of several thousand pounds.

 - Walton Report (All Party Parliamentary Group for Muscular Dystrophy, August 2009)